 You can choose whether to view the Virtual Dial with the time shown by a Mean Sun (displaying civil mean time from your computer’s clock), or with the time shown by an Apparent Sun, emulating real sundials: in which case, the time indicated needs to be corrected by the Equation of Time.

-The position of the sun in the sky can be specified in the Equatorial Coordinate System as Hour and Declination.
-The Hour lines (default colour black) are straight, and radiate from the point where the style intersects the dial plane, except if the dial plane is aligned parallel to the axis of rotation of the earth, when the Hour lines are parallel.
-The Hour lines shown are separated by 15° intervals measured along the celestial equator, corresponding to one hour of time.
-On a dial which is either (a) vertical, or (b) reclining but facing south, the Hour line for midday is the only vertical hour line, and so can be readily identified: the others can be counted from midday.
+The position of the sun in the sky can be specified in the Equatorial Coordinate System as local Solar Hour-Angle and Declination.
+An Equal Hour divides the length of a day into 24 equal parts, normally counted from midday or midnight.
+The Equal Hour lines (default colour black) are straight, and radiate from the point where the gnomon or style edge intersects the dial plane, except if the dial plane is aligned parallel to the axis of rotation of the earth, when the Equal Hour lines are parallel.
+The Equal Hour lines shown are separated by 15° intervals measured along the celestial equator, corresponding to one hour of time.
+On a dial which is either (a) vertical, or (b) reclining but facing south or north, the Equal Hour line for midday is the only vertical hour line, and so can be readily identified: the others can be counted from midday.
 The Declination lines (default colour green) are curved hyperbolae or ellipses, except for the equator line (declination 0°) which is straight.
 The other declination lines shown mark the boundaries of the twelve zodiac periods.
 The shadow of the nodus passes (a) along the straight 0° declination line at the March and September Equinoxes, (b) along the highest declination line at the Winter Solstice, and (c) along the lowest declination line at the Summer Solstice.
 Between a solstice and an equinox lie three zodiac periods.
 The shadow of the nodus amongst the declination lines can be used to estimate the time of year, there being two possible dates associated with each declination value: one date between midsummer and midwinter, and the other between midwinter and midsummer.

 Equal Hours since sunrise, otherwise known as Babylonian Hours, (default colour purple) was a system of time-keeping using equal hours but counting from a start of day at sunrise (rather than midnight).